keanehatescoding/strathmore_docs/First year Second Semester Notes/DBMS/Terminology.md

 __Irreducible__ a relation is said to be irreducible if it has only the attributes it needs to have.
 __Base relation__ is a named relation corresponding to an entity in conceptual schema, whose tuples are physically stored in database.
 __Views__ is a virtual relation that does not necessarily actually exist in the database but is produced upon request, at time of request.
+__Decomposition__ the splitting of a relation to two or more relations.